rigon/qmmp-plugin-youtube/README.md

 	sudo cp -v youtube/libyoutube.so /usr/lib/qmmp/Transports
 	sudo cp -v youtube/libyoutubeui.so /usr/lib/qmmp/General

-If you have problems to compile the project, have a look in the section [Known issues](#known-issues).
+If you have problems to compile the project, have a look in the [issues section](//github.com/rigon/qmmp-plugin-youtube/labels/issue).

 ### ArchLinux users